Total Productive Maintenance: Striving For TPM Perfection and Maximising OEE

 6. Startup rejects

-But total productive maintenance (TPM) is a complex process, and although it has been shown to increase productivity by 50%, over half of all TPM implementations fail.
+However, total productive maintenance is a complex process.
+Although it has been shown to increase productivity by 50%, over half of all TPM implementations fail.

 The basis of total productive maintenance focuses on eight pillars that are built around a Japanese organisational method known as the 5-S system – or 5S: